rajatady/Exp/RESEARCH_LOG.md

 3. **Question assumptions** - "History" meant different things in paper vs implementation
 4. **Track progress in writing** - 12 hours without documentation led to confusion
 5. **Simple baselines first** - Simple Accumulator matched our "CTM" because it wasn't really CTM
+6. **Ground truth at inference = input** - The inner loop uses input as self-supervision
+7. **Compositional generalization is the key test** - Not in-distribution accuracy